 There will be no car sharing unless you are travelling with someone deemed safe (as per the UK Government guidelines - e.g. family member or someone in your social bubble).
-Public transport is extremely limited and at present, accommodation providers are still closed.
+Public transport is extremely limited and at present, and not all accommodation providers are open.

 Public toilets are for the most part closed.
 Should you need to use the toilet during the day you will have to find a quiet secluded spot and bring dog poo bags to remove any solid waste.

 Usual ratios will have to be limited to 5 people plus an instructor or guide.